 Once the electrical current is broken, the person may fall.
 Do not move them unless they are still at risk of further injury, such as a potential fire, explosion, or nearby live wires.
 You don’t want to put ice, ointments, or any kind of bandaging on the burns until the emergency medical responders arrive.
 However, if the person has only minor burns, running them under cool water can help, and any jewelry should be removed immediately.

 What To Do Following a Work Related Electrical Injury

 The aftermath of an electrical injury can be very serious.
 The injured person may not survive their injuries, and their family will be able to file a workers’ compensation claim for death benefits.
 If you were injured in such a way, and did survive your injuries, you are going to be facing a lot of challenges as you recover.
 These challenges can include painful and expensive treatment, a substantial amount of time away from work, and potentially a long term disability.
 This is where you are able to file a workers’ compensation claim to get the medical and wage benefits that you need.
 Although you may have received your initial treatment from an emergency room, you need to follow up with your treatment with a company-approved physician to have your medical expenses covered.
-Learn more by contacting a dedicated Atlanta, GA workers’ compensation claim attorney at the Bader Law Firm for a free consultation.
+Learn more by contacting a dedicated Atlanta, GA workers’ compensation claim attorney at Bader Scott Injury Lawyers for a free consultation.
 We are happy to help you in exploring your options for compensation.